 Answer: A recall is the total number of truly positive results out of the results identified as true in a classification problem.
 For example, if the algorithm identifies 7 fruits as apples out of a set of 15 fruits, and only 4 are apples, then the recall will be 4/15.

-Answer: Although machine learning mainly involves building, training, and testing a model, there are several other preparation steps involved to reach this final stage of model creation.
+Answer: Although machine learning mainly involves building, training, and testing a model, it includes several other preparation steps to reach this final stage of model creation.
 The various steps of machine learning are:

 - Data collection – Just having a large dataset is not enough.
 The accuracy of a model depends upon the quality of data.